SciRuby/daru/README.md

 ## Roadmap

-* Automate testing for both MRI and JRuby.
 * Enable creation of DataFrame by only specifying an NMatrix/MDArray in initialize.
 Vector naming happens automatically (alphabetic) or is specified in an Array.
-* Completely test all functionality for MDArray.
 * Basic Data manipulation and analysis operations:
     - DF concat
-* Option to express a DataFrame as an NMatrix or MDArray so as to use more efficient storage techniques.
 * Assignment of a column to a single number should set the entire column to that number.
 * == between daru_vector and string/number.
 * Multiple column assignment with []=